-Antioquia, the department in northwest Colombia that counts Medellín as its capital, is one of the largest cut flower-producing regions in the world.
-With ample sun, year-round spring temperatures, and regular rain, the climate in this mountain region is ideally suited for an incredible variety of blooms.
+Antioquia, the area in northwest Colombia that counts Medellín as its capital, is one of the largest cut-flower-producing regions in the world.
+With ample sun, year-round spring temperatures, and regular rain, the climate in this mountain region ideally suits an incredible variety of blooms.
 Seventy percent of cut flowers imported to the U.S. come from Colombia’s prolific flower industry.

-Every year in late July and early August, the streets and parks of Medellín erupt in a 10-day celebration of flowers.
-With events like a city-crossing convoy of festively decorated chiva buses, a procession of close to 7,000 horses, and a children’s parade of silleteritos— small versions of the large, flower-studded discs donned by adults in the festival’s culminating parade—the Feria de las Flores is also a showcase of Medellín, a city of resilience, hospitality, and charm.
+Every year in late July and early August, the streets and parks of Medellín erupt in a multi-day celebration of flowers.
+With events like a city-crossing convoy of festively decorated chiva buses, a procession of close to 7,000 horses, and a children’s parade, the Feria de las Flores presents a showcase of Medellín, a city of resilience, hospitality, and charm.

 An important part of Antioquia’s culture for more than 50 years, the festival traces its beginnings to Santa Elena, a small mountain town 45 minutes east of Medellín.
-The sunbathed fields surrounding Santa Elena are the traditional home of Antioquia’s flower industry.
+The sunbathed fields surrounding Santa Elena make up the traditional home of Antioquia’s flower industry.
 Flower vendors in the area, known as silleteros—a name derived from the wooden seats (silletas) that were used to manually transport people in a distant colonial past— have long been renowned for their artistry and for the quality and variety of their flowers.
 In 1957, the silleteros of Santa Elena received an invitation from a member of Medellín’s tourist bureau to display their wares in the city.
-About 40 silleteros made the trip that year and were received with such exuberance by locals that the display became an annual event.
+About 40 silleteros made the trip that year and locals received them with such exuberance that the display became an annual event.

 Santa Elena remains the staging area for the Feria de las Flores.
-In the honey-colored days leading up to the festival, silleteros arrange millions of buds onto three different types of silletas.
+In the honey-colored days leading up to the festival, silleteros arrange millions of buds onto three types of silletas.
 The more traditional silletas—a bit smaller than the body of a wheelbarrow—are worn on the back and closely resemble the wooden seats used for human transport generations ago.
 An inset wooden grid in the silleta holds flowers at a 45-degree angle.
-Before motorized transport, these silletas were used to transport flowers door-to-door to Medellín residents.
+Before motorized transport, people carried flowers door-to-door to Medellín residents on silletas.

 The larger silletas emblemáticas (emblematic silletas) add a sturdy base to the traditional design.
 The result is a floral diorama in which vivid scenes and written messages are designed from contrasting blooms and flexible pine buds.
 The silletas monumentales (monumental silletas)—the largest class of silletas—are gargantuan interpretations of either of the two designs.
 Carrying these arrangements that reach 170 pounds, the silleteros are often older men and women, revered in the Paisa (farming) culture and honored by adoring parade-goers.
 The tradition of the silletas monumentales is a family affair and is passed down with pride through generations.